 If you’d like to learn more about the countries with the highest population of Muslims, please visit this page.

-Going along the same theme as our Star Banner from last year, this time around we decided to make a Mosque Banner to decorate our walls.
+To go along the same theme as our Star Banner from last year’s Ramadan crafts challenge, this time around we decided to make a Mosque Banner to decorate our walls for this holy month.

 First you’ll need to measure out 2 inches on your crepe paper and make a fold.
 Keep making accordion folds until your banner is long enough.